proconnect-gouv/proconnect-identite/README.md

 - Docker (>= v25) and Docker Compose (>= v2.24) installed ([doc](https://docs.docker.com/engine/install/))
 - Clone the ProConnect Identité repository

+> On MacOS, you may need to enable host networking.
+Please follow these instructions: https://docs.docker.com/engine/network/drivers/host/#docker-desktop

 ### Setting Up Dependencies with Docker

 1. **Start Dependencies**: Navigate to the root directory of the cloned repository and run: